1. Obtain Registration Appointment Time

 Students may pre-order/purchase copies of El Rodeo using either USC discretionary or credit card through the yearbook Web site (www.uscelrodeo.com).

 8. Obtain Health Insurance Waiver if Appropriate

-Mandatory health insurance for students on the University Park campus may be waived if you can provide evidence of coverage that meets the university requirements under your own policy.
+Mandatory health insurance for students on the University Park campus may be waived with documented proof of comparable health coverage under your own or your parent's plan.
 See www.usc.edu/uphc for more information.

 9. Financial Aid Disbursement Requirements